-NIZO food research was founded in 1948 by the Dutch dairy industries as a cooperative initiative in fundamental research, and process and product development.
+NIZO was founded in 1948 by the Dutch dairy industries as a cooperative initiative in fundamental research, and process and product development.
 We contributed to the development of famous Dutch cheeses such Leerdammer, Maasdammer, Proosdij, Kernhemmer and Parrano.
 Leerdammer for example constitutes 25% of Dutch cheese exports.

 Initially located in Hoorn as a small analytical facility, in 1953 NIZO moved to a custom-built site with a food grade processing centre and production facility in Ede, in the heart of the Food Valley.
 This central location meant easy access for all dairy companies in the Netherlands and maximum 1 hour travel from Schiphol Airport for our international customers.
 Being near to Wageningen University and Research Centre (WUR) allowed us to keep close to the frontiers of science.

 At the beginning we produced dairy products in our production facility every day, such as cheese, butter and milk powder.
 We strongly believed, and still do, that research would only be relevant if the researchers knew the products and could implement their knowledge on factory scale.
 The R&D focused on QA methodologies, reproducibility and standardisation of processes, and a better understanding of dairy.

 In the period 1960-1970 our focus shifted from product and process optimisation to innovation.
 We designed new processes, such as the NIZO butter process, and developed Casomatic curd drainage columns.
 Also the first membranes were installed for the isolation of high value ingredients from whey, like lactoferrin.
 We also started producing starter cultures and lactic acid for the butter process in the NIZO dairy production facility.